HoHieuLuc/js-easy-exercises/super-easy.md

 - C: `0`, `''`, `new Boolean(false)`, `undefined`
 - D: All of them are falsy

+_Answer_and_Explain: A. works as expected. false, null, undefined, 0, -0, 0n, NaN, "" are falsy.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>